-Hasselback potatoes have become a regular guest at our dinner table as Lenny takes charge of some menu planning as well as cooking.
+Hasselback potatoes are a regular guest at our dinner table.
+Lenny really enjoys making them, so I let him run with it.
 This thrills me!
-This recipe was developed out of the love of the potato, and all things creamy as we turned the traditional Hasselback into scalloped Hasselback potatoes.
+This recipe was developed out of the love of the potato, and all things creamy.
+We turned the traditional Hasselback into Scalloped Hasselback potatoes.

 - Favorite holiday recipe using Clover products

 Your photos will be collected and judged by teams from Whole Foods Market®, Clover Stornetta Farms, the Culinary Institute of America, Sweet Bar Bakery, and US.
 The creamy delicious prizes are: